ChASE-library/ChASE/docs/installation.rst

-The following snippet shows how to install ChASE on the JUWELS cluster (the main general purpose cluster at the Juelich Supercomputing Centre):
+The following snippet shows how to install ChASE on the JUWELS cluster (the main general purpose cluster at the Jülich Supercomputing Centre):

 .. code-block:: console